openzfsonwindows/openzfs/README.md

 developed for Solaris and is now maintained by the OpenZFS community.
 This repository contains the code for running OpenZFS on Linux and FreeBSD.

-The Windows port is considered 'Beta' quality, your ZFS data will be safe but you might come across system crashes if you discover a bug.
-Please file any bugs on GitHub.
+The Windows port is still in Beta, it's true,<br>
+Though your ZFS data should safely pull through.<br>
+But crashes might happen, bugs may arise,<br>
+From upstream or here—there could be surprise.<br>
+So, start with some test data, give it a try,<br>
+Build up your trust before reaching the sky.<br>
+If issues appear, don’t let them persist,<br>
+Just file a report on GitHub’s bug list!<br>

 Developers for Windows, please see [Windows ReadMe](https://github.com/openzfsonwindows/openzfs/tree/windows/module/os/windows).